wjc404/Simple_CUDA_GEMM/README.md

 # CUDA_Pascal_SGEMM
-Sgemm kernel function on Nvidia Pascal GPUs, able to achieve 60% theoretical performance on Tesla P4, 80% efficiency on Tesla V100.
+SGEMM and Dgemm kernel functions on Nvidia GPUs.
+Efficiency of the SGEMM kernel: 60% on Tesla P4 and Tesla P100, 80% on Tesla V100.
+Efficiency of the DGEMM kernel: 70-80% on Tesla P100 and Tesla V100.